sheikhalif/marioProcessing/README.md

 6/3 : wrote display, move, and check functions for doubleJump powerup; made skin for mario
 6/4 : wrote invincibility mode, all game features are done, time for menu, level design, and aesthetic changes
 6/5 : designed main menu
+6/6 : main menu buttons have hover animations and they lead to levels